-The Extended Fabric tab displays information about the port speed, long-distance settings, and buffer credits, as shown in Figure 32 on page 166.
+The Extended Fabric tab displays information about the port speed, long-distance settings, and buffer credits, as shown in the following figure.
 For detailed information on managing extended fabrics, refer to the Fabric OS Administrator's Guide.

 The Extended Fabric tab displays the following columns: